umr-amap/iamap/docs/source/examples.md

 ```

-Here is the figure showing the land cover changes between 1950 and 2022
+Then, we can analyze land cover changes between 1950 and 2022:

 ```{image} ./_static/examples/landcover_change.png
 :alt: Image 3